OceanGlidersCommunity/Oxygen_SOP/README.md

 7. The SOP team will approve your changes and you're done.
 8. All contributers will be listed as co-authors on the next peer-reviewed publication.

+## Next steps
+1) 4 months community review on GitHub until end of January 2022
+3) Submission to [Frontiers: Research Topic Best Practices in Ocean Observing](https://www.frontiersin.org/research-topics/7173/best-practices-in-ocean-observing) for peer-review
+4) Depositing of major SOP releases at the [Ocean Best Practice System (OBPS)](https://www.oceanbestpractices.org)

+The main SOP document will always reside in this GitHub repository to allow updates within the OceanGliders community at any time.

 ## Questions?
 Do you have any questions related to oxygen measurements on gliders?
 Or do you struggle to comment / edit the SOP document?